 - The product contains artificial colors, preservatives, carrageenan or lots of caffeine

-- The product contains some “shady” ingredients
+- The product contains some “shady” ingredients and fillers

 So, which are the safest nootropics?